VJYGOUR/VJYGOUR/README.md

 ### 🚀 About Me

-I'm a passionate software developer specializing in building full-stack web applications with the **MERN (MongoDB, Express.js, React, Node.js)** stack.
+I'm a nuetral software developer specializing in building full-stack web applications with the **MERN (MongoDB, Express.js, React, Node.js)** stack.
 I focus on writing clean, efficient, and scalable code to create seamless user experiences.

 ```javascript
 const vijay = {